Home » Supplements Needed for a Successful Raw Diet in Cold Climates – and in Today’s World

 The lack of awareness of our nature as tropical frugivores – and consequently the need for nutrition provided by tropical fruits, foods and environment – is a key cause of why raw diets fail!
 Unfortunately, supplements are often not welcomed in the raw community because, in nature, no animal needs supplements.

-While it is obvious that nature should provide everything we need as biological beings, humans are unique in this regard: We live outside our original biological habitat – the tropics – which is why we need to consider supplements.
+While it is obvious that nature should provide everything we need as biological beings, humans are unique in this regard: We live outside our original biological habitat – the tropics – which is why we need to consider supplements!
+If you adopt a raw diet, please check your nutrients regularly!

-The environment outside the tropics cannot optimally provide us with everything we need!
+Places outside the tropics cannot provide us with the nutrition we need, naturally!

 We need to balance the shortcomings of the “wrong” environment, especially when living outside the tropics and restricted access to tropical fruits.
 Additionally, civilization has degraded natural habitats and resources needed for a healthy diet worldwide!

 Humans are a tropical species!
-Unfortunately most humans do not live in a tropical climate with abundant wild tropical fruits and foods – our species’ natural habitat.
+Unfortunately, most humans do not live in a tropical climate with abundant wild tropical fruits and foods – our species’ natural habitat.
+This is why we have survival foods, cooked foods, since the Paleolithic era, due to migrating out of tropical climates.
+Read more here.

-For best health, we must imitate our ecological niche because we have adapted to those conditions.
-Changing our original habitat leads to shortfalls, deficiencies and ultimately health consequences!
+For best health, it is imperative to imitate our ecological niche because we have evolved in those conditions.
+Changing our original habitat leads to shortfalls, deficiencies, and, ultimately, health consequences!

-One example is the cretinism in people living in the Alps before iodine supplementation: iodine deficiency caused not only goiters but also decreased mental health and short stature.
-Those people lived far away from the ocean with basically no iodine in their foods.
+One example of what happens if we live in the wrong biome, outside our natural habitat, is Alpine cretinism: People living in the Alps before iodine supplementation suffered severe iodine deficiency.
+It caused not only goiters but also decreased mental health and short stature.
+Those Alpine populations lived far away from the ocean and missed iodine sources in their foods.

 Do you need nutritional supplements?